Hyacinthum-Polypus/odin-tic-tac-toe/README.md

 # odin-tic-tac-toe
-HTML5 implementation of TIC TAC TOE create for the Odin Project.
+HTML5 implementation of TIC TAC TOE created for the Odin Project.